 I have had my children / have no children and never had a Mother Blessing

-I charge £100 for two one hour Skype or telephone consultations at agreed times which is to assist you with organising and creating your own unique shared or private ceremony.
+I charge £120 for two one hour online sessions at agreed times each month.
+On the third month you will embody this work by creating your own unique private or shared ceremony.

 Booking is simple - start by clicking the button below, then fill out the enquiry form and I will get back to you with available dates and times.